1 Hour SEO : Domain Registration Bank : Ecommerce Dictionary : GoDefy : Great Web Design Tips

 Web HTML-HTML.com

-You are here: HTML > Fonts
+HTML Codes > Fonts

 Font Color

 Font colors in styles are set with the color property.
-For example, this style rule (in a STYLE tag or in a style sheet file) says that all <STRONG> elements should have a font color of red:
+For example, this style rule (in a STYLE tag or in a style sheet file ) says that all <STRONG> elements should have a font color of red:

 STRONG {color:red}